 that sends $\scrX$ to the pro-object

 where the limit is taken over the quasi-compact admissible open substacks of $\scrX$.
-This assignment is covariant in morphisms that are representable by ind-proper algebraic spaces and contravariant in morphisms that are representable by derived lci morphisms of geometric stacks. \end{theorem*}

-The proof is essentially a routine extension of the six operation formalism, whose main steps are carried out axiomatically in \S\ref{appendix:ind_objects} (see also Remark~\ref{rem:Scholze_six_operations}).
+This assignment is covariant in locally rpas morphisms s and contravariant in morphisms that are representable by finitely connected, quasi-compact, and lci Artin derived stacks. \end{theoremintroduction} The proof is essentially a routine extension of the six operation formalism, up to a certain renormalization procedure that allows to have pushforward functoriality for \textit{locally} proper morphism instead of only for the proper ones.
+This is done in \S\ref{sec:BM-homology}.
 We also prove a much more general result (in the spirit of \cite{Khan_VFC}), dealing with any oriented motivic Borel-Moore homology theory.

-Finally, we combine all the ingredients discussed so far to prove the following. \begin{theorem*} Let $X$ be a smooth surface over a field $k$ of characteristic zero and let $j \colon Z \hookrightarrow X$ be the inclusion of a closed subscheme.
+Finally, we combine all the ingredients discussed so far to prove the following. \begin{theoremintroduction}[Theorem~\ref{thm:nilpotent-COHA}] Let $X$ be a smooth surface over a field $k$ of characteristic zero and let $j \colon Z \hookrightarrow X$ be the inclusion of a closed subscheme.
 Assume that $X$ admits a projective compactification $\overline{X}$ that contains $Z$ as a closed subscheme.
-Then, there exists a cohomological Hall algebra structure on
+Then, there exists a unital associative topological algebra structure on